 A vaccine is a medium that contains a dead or weakened microorganism.
 It forces your immune system to recognize this agent as a threat and to fight against it to destroy it.
 The goal is to then recognize and destroy any live microorganism of the same strain it may encounter in the future.
 Since you are vaccinated, you will be protected from infection in future.
 A vaccine can be administered either by injection or orally.

 The name ‘microorganism’ covers both bacteria and viruses.
 There are various beliefs and perspectives about vaccines.
 But disease prevention has proven that vaccines are effective.
 There are of two types of vaccines depending on the status of the microorganisms they contain.

 - Live attenuated – these are vaccines with a modified version of the otherwise ‘wild’ microorganisms.

 - Inactivated – these are vaccines with a ‘dead’ version of the microorganisms.

-These are a few of vaccines that we receive since birth and have been proven to be successful:
+These are a few of the vaccines that we have received since birth and have been proven to be successful:

 - Chickenpox (Varicella)

 - Diphtheria, Tetanus, and whooping cough (pertussis) (DTaP)

 - Polio (IPV) (between 6 through 18 months)